impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- ### Reviewer_VkF8
 		- We thank the reviewer for their detailed feedback.
 Since the points raised in the weaknesses and the questions can have a significant overlap, we will be answering them jointly.
 We use numbered W(eakness) and Q(questions) to refer to the comments.
 We kindly invite the reviewer to consult the **updated manuscript** while considering out responses where additions are marked in blue, and fixes are marked in red.
 		- > W1/Q1: The files at the anonymous link do not open.
 		- We apologize for the link not working.
-We have re-uploaded and regenerated the link to the anonymous repository that contains the code.
+The Open Science service we used
 		- ==TODO== Here's the anonymized link:
 		- > W2: ...Without theoretical guarantees or approximation bounds, it is unclear whether the optimized canary truly maximizes detectability in general or only within the specific experimental setup.
 		- We agree with the reviewer that formal results would be interesting.
 However, the lack of general bounds is expected given the bi-level characterization of the problem with the training loss objective (of a multi-million parameter neural network) in the constraint set.
 Even the state-of-the-art optimization results for neural networks are limited to a few layer networks.